Complete Test Suites for Automata in Monoidal Closed Categories: Conclusion and Future Work

-In this section, we review some background on conformance testing, we review the W-method in particular, and we explain our approach to generalizing the test suite construction and the proof of its completeness.
+In this section, we review some background on conformance testing and the W-method in particular, and we explain our approach to generalizing the test suite construction and the proof of its completeness.

-\paragraph{Complete test suites.} Let us introduce some terminology for conformance testing in the case of deterministic finite automata.
+\paragraph{Complete Test Suites.} Let us introduce some terminology for conformance testing in the case of deterministic finite automata.
 For this section, we fix a set $\abcobj$ of input symbols.
 A \emph{deterministic finite automaton} (DFA)~\cite{DBLP:journals/ibmrd/RabinS59} is a tuple $(Q, q_0, \delta, F)$, where $Q$ is a finite set of \emph{states}, $q_0 \in Q$ is an \emph{initial state}, $\delta \colon Q \times \abcobj \to Q$ is a \emph{transition function}, and $F \subseteq Q$ is a set of \emph{final states}.
 The \emph{size} of a DFA $\aut{A} = (Q, q_0, \delta, F)$ is $\card{\aut{A}} = \card{Q}$.
 The transition function $\delta$ of $\aut{A}$ extends to words over $\abcobj$ as a function $\delta^* \colon Q \times \words \to Q$ as usual.
 We write $q \in \aut{A}$ to mean $q \in Q$.

 \begin{definition} Let $\aut{A} = (Q, q_0, \delta, F)$ and $\aut{B} = (Q', q_0', \delta', F')$ be two DFAs. \begin{enum} \item The \emph{accepted language} of $q \in Q$ is $\acclang{\aut{A}}[q] = \setof{w \in \words}{\delta^*(q, w) \in F}$.
 The \emph{accepted language} of $\aut{A}$ is $\acclang{\aut{A}} = \acclang{\aut{A}}[q_0]$.